Boston's Article 80 Process

 The Article 80 process may include, but is not limited to, review of a project's impacts on transportation, public realm, the environment, and historic resources.
 BRA Project Managers assist developers in navigating the Article 80 process.
 Public input is encouraged throughout a project's review timeline.

-For more information, please contact Erico Lopez, Deputy Director for Development Review & Policy, by email or by telephone at (617) 918-4429.
+For more information, the Citizen's Guide to Article 80 is available to provide more information.
+Otherwise, please contact Erico Lopez, Deputy Director for Development Review & Policy, by email or by telephone at (617) 918-4429.